TheOverwhelmingDeceitItself/TheOverwhelmingDeceitItself/README.md

 - **GENDERFLUID, LESBIAN, LITHROMANTIC**
 - i really love drawing the characters that i like, it brings comfort and it is also a stress reliever for me.
    + I do like roleplaying with the characters i like, even ships roleplay. my taste on ships might be hated by some people though
-  - Playing games bring joy except for the players who ruined it 💔
+  - Playing games bring joy except for the players who ruined it.
     + I play roblox, genshin(rarely) and also sky children of the light!
-- I am very sensitive and also very gulliable person, i'm sorry- 😭
+- I am very sensitive and also very gulliable person, i'm sorry.
   + I also have anger issues and it's hard to control, however I'd rather not talk whenever I get mad so I can easily calm myself down. <33
 - I am mostly dry whenever I chat, so my apologies.
 Don't worry, it doesnt mean that I hate you or anything!
-I am just sometimes energetic and honestly, mostly exhausted. 🥲
+I am just sometimes energetic and honestly, mostly exhausted.
   + depressed.

 </details>